 Shared path – care and courtesy.
 The family friendly section is all the riding within the Great Park.

-Not surprisingly as we enter a Royal Park, perfect cycling conditions await - similarly alongside the Olympic rowing course at Eton Dorney – and very good on all sections between (NCN 4 signage guides you through Windsor side streets) and beyond.
+Not surprisingly as we enter a Royal Park, perfect cycling conditions await - similarly alongside the Olympic rowing course at Eton Dorney (anticlockwise - see below) – and very good on all sections between (NCN 4 signage guides you through Windsor side streets) and beyond.
 Feeders join in the park so that there are plenty of ride options (Spoke 7a 0 and 1.8; Spoke 7b 2.1 and 3.4).
-Or used to be: the path round Virginia Water, admittedly busy at weekends, is now banned to cyclists, ridden or pushed!
+Or used to be: the path round Virginia Water, admittedly busy at weekends, since Covid has been banned banned to cyclists, ridden or pushed!
 And the same directive applies for the short section through the deerpark of Spoke 7b.
-Currently therefore Spoke 7a is suspended, and Spoke 7b rerouted to enjoy another rideable option.
+Currently therefore Spoke 7a from Blacknest to Virginia Water visitor centre is suspended (you have to detour via A329 and A30 until a wider path is built).
+Spoke 7b is rerouted to enjoy another rideable option.